 Several pollution prevention brochures have been developed specifically for Clermont County residents and business owners to provide helpful tips on what you can do to prevent pollutants from entering our storm water system and eventually or streams and rivers.
-To request multiple copies, email or call the Clermont Soil & Water Conservation District at (513) 732-7075.
+The information is broken down by residential, business/industry, and educational resources.

 There are many valuable resources developed by U.S. EPA and communities across the country that must meet EPA’s pollution prevention requirements.
-Below is a list of resources that might be useful in helping Clermont County communities develop operational or training programs.
+Please see links below that might be useful in helping Clermont County communities develop operational or training programs.

 U.S. EPA Pollution Prevention / Good Housekeeping Fact Sheet (PDF)